GongCheng1919/HIPACK/README.md

 Qint8 time: 6.0597 s
 HIPACK-W3A3 time: 5.3619 s
 ```
-* The Pytorch function call also cause some performance degradation.
+* The Pytorch function call cause some performance degradation.